-Microsoft's free SharePoint Migration Tool includes Teams functionality—but is it capable of helping you with your Microsoft Teams migration?
-To answer that question, we explore some of the key differences between the SPMT and ShareGate Desktop's Teams migration tool.
+Microsoft’s free SharePoint Migration Tool includes Teams functionality—but is it capable of helping you with your Microsoft Teams migration?
+To answer that question, we explore some of the key differences between the SPMT and ShareGate’s Teams migration tool.

-Content is at the center of collaboration in Microsoft 365—whether that collaboration takes place in SharePoint, OneDrive, or, increasingly, Microsoft Teams.
+Productivity tools like Microsoft Teams have become integral to how we work.
 And with the rise in Teams usage, it only makes sense that we also want our Teams data to transition seamlessly with us.

 Where is Microsoft Teams data stored?

 Microsoft Teams is a collaboration hub that simplifies the experience of working with Microsoft 365.
-When you use Teams, it's leveraging the strengths of other Microsoft tools—such as SharePoint, Outlook, and OneDrive for Business—by packaging them together in a unified interface with persistent chat.
+When you use Teams, it’s leveraging the strengths of other Microsoft tools—such as SharePoint, Outlook, and OneDrive for Business—by packaging them together in a unified interface with persistent chat to keep your workflow in sync.

 But that means that most Teams data isn’t stored in Teams.
 Teams data is actually stored in the following locations: